What Size Log Splitter Do I Need?

 Of course, the higher the tonnage, the higher pressure is exerted to the woodpile and the larger and tougher wood can be processed.
 You will find splitter with a wide range of tonnage capacity on the market.
 So instead of focusing the tonnage capacity, pay attention to the size and type of wood you will cut.

 And choose one accordingly.
-Here you should bear in mind that gas powered log splitter have higher tonnage than the electric one.
+Here you should bear in mind that gas powered log splitter have higher tonnage than the electric splitters.
 If you need more tonnage considering the requirements, gas wood cutting machines are better to go with.

 What about the splitter pump?